Mutation-based Evaluation of Cryptographic API Misuse Detectors: Limitations

 \myparagraphnew{4.
 Evolution of APIs} Future, tangential changes in how JCA operates might require changing the implementation of \tools{} mutation operators.
 Furthermore, incremental effort will be required to incorporate new misuse cases that are discovered with the evolution of crypto APIs.
 We have designed \tool{} to be as flexible as possible by means of reflection and automated code generation for mutation operators, which should make adapting to such changes easier.

 \myparagraphnew{5.
-Relative Effectiveness of Individual Operators} While each of the mutation operators were effective at finding at least one flaw throughout our evaluation, it is indeed possible that some may be more useful than others.
-This paper demonstrates the key claims of MASC, and addresses the {\bf RQs} that demonstrate its overall effectiveness at finding flaws, but does not evaluate the {\em relative usefulness} of each operator individually, or make claims to that effect.
-A comprehensive evaluation to uncover the usefulness of every operator/scope would require the mutation of all misuse cases from the taxonomy (or most feasible), with every possible operator and scope, a broader set of apps to mutate, and a complete set of crypto-detectors, which is outside the scope of this paper, but a direction to explore in the new future.
+Relative Effectiveness of Individual Operators} This paper demonstrates the key claims of MASC, and its overall effectiveness at finding flaws, but does not evaluate/claim the {\em relative usefulness of each operator} individually.
+A comprehensive investigation of relative usefulness would require the mutation of all/most misuse cases from the taxonomy, with every possible operator and scope, a broader set of apps to mutate, and a complete set of crypto-detectors, which is outside the scope of \tool, but a direction for future work.